Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation

-\begin{remark} We emphasize that the regular (2D) polygons with at least 6 edges and a center are not covered by this result, because they do not meet the condition \eqref{symmetry} (for the hexagon, $\gamma=0$ and for higher number of edges, the nearest neighbour of a vertex is not the center so that $\gamma <0$).
-We conjecture that for when there is at least 7 edges, no such multi-soliton exists; the case of the hexagon is critical.
+\begin{remark} We emphasize that the regular (2D) polygons with at least 6 vertices and a center are not covered by the results of Corollary \ref{cor:sym}, because they do not meet the condition \eqref{symmetry} (for the hexagon, $\gamma=0$ and for higher number of vertices, the nearest neighbour of a vertex is not the center so that $\gamma <0$).
+We conjecture that when there are at least 7 vertices, no such multi-soliton exists; the case of the hexagon is critical.